If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-There are two types of emergency contraception: the emergency contraceptive pill (often referred to as the morning after pill) and the intrauterine device (IUD).
-The IUD is the most effective method of emergency contraception.
+If you’ve had unprotected sex you may be able to prevent pregnancy by using emergency contraception within the first five days.
+There are two types of emergency contraception: the emergency contraceptive pill (the morning after pill) and the intrauterine device (IUD).

-Emergency contraception doesn’t cause an abortion, and the emergency contraceptive pill isn’t the same thing as the ‘abortion pill’.
-The pills used during an abortion end a pregnancy that's already happened.
+Emergency contraception doesn’t cause an abortion.
+The pills used during an abortion end a pregnancy that’s already happened.
 The emergency contraceptive pill prevents a pregnancy from happening.

 The IUD is the most effect method of emergency contraception.